cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/aws.md

 ### Image Examples

-**Connecting a VM to a subnet**
+**Creates VM from image**

-Create an instance with an image identified from filters.
+Creates an instance with an image identified from filters.

 ```yaml
   cloudify_manager_ami: